 Alexis Kantor is the VP of Apparel and Accessories Product Development and leads a team of over 100 people based in Target Headquarters.
 The team’s mission is to develop Target’s owned brand products that deliver exceptional guest experiences.
 Through continuous innovations, technology, research, body size studies, construction standards and in collaboration with our designers, vendors, merchants and sourcing partners, the product development team focuses on ensuring quality, fit, function and value for the guest.

 Alisa has 15 years of experience in the fashion and apparel industry.
 She has extensive knowledge of the apparel product development process from beginning to end with expertise in pre-production, product sampling, fitting and costing.
-An expert in PLM, she works closely with fashion companies and apparel manufacturers in customizing and implementing PLM systems.
+An expert in PLM, Alisa works closely with fashion companies and apparel manufacturers in customizing and implementing PLM systems.

 Fashion Institute of Technology